How to Fix HID Compliant Touch Screen Missing from Device Manager

 Touch Input

-4. Follow the directions displayed on the screen to identify your screen as a touch screen.
+4. Follow the on-screen instructions to identify your screen as a touch screen.

-5. Tap the screen to see if it responds.
-If it is not, try the next step.
+5. Tap the screen to check touch response; if unresponsive, proceed to the next step.

 Run Registry Editor as Administrator